NUBIC/ctms-commons-mirror/README.md

 #### Steps to release

  0) Ensure that everything you want to go into the release has been committed into trunk.
 Ensure that the CHANGELOG is up to date.
  1) Set the version number in the buildfile to the appropriate release version.
 E.g., 3.9.4.RELEASE.
  2) Commit.
  3) Run `buildr publish:prepare`.
-This will do a clean build, check out the CBIIT repo, and ready the ivy artifacts for publication.
+This will do a clean build, and stage the artifacts for publication.
-4) Check that the new artifacts (under publish-repo) are as you expect.
+ 4) Check that the new artifacts (under nexus-staging) are as you expect.
-5) Run `buildr publish:commit`.
+ 5) Run `buildr publish:zip`.
+ 6) Upload the resulting ZIP file to any NCI server.
+ 7) E-mail the application support desk to with the location where you uploaded the new release artifacts and request they be added to Nexus.
-6) Run `buildr publish:tag`.
+ 8) Run `buildr publish:tag`.
-7) Update the version number in the buildfile to the next development version.
+ 9) Update the version number in the buildfile to the next development version.
 E.g., 3.9.5.DEV.
-8) Commit.
+10) Commit.

-(Note that buildr provides a release process, but we aren't using it because it doesn't support CBIIT's ivy repo setup.)
+(Note that buildr provides a release process, but we aren't using it because CBIIT doesn't allow us direct access to the release repo.)